schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

     try Connect(env.out, TCPConnectAuth(env.root as AmbientAuth)) end
 ```

-and we can be sure it cannot access the filesystem or listen on a TCP or UDP port.
+Now we are sure it cannot access the filesystem or listen on a TCP or UDP port.
 This is possible
 because there is a TCPConnectAuth constructor which accepts the AmbientAuth.

 You can see this pattern over and over in the standard library.